 8 Evans-Lacko S, Knapp M. Importance of Social and Cultural Factors for Attitudes, Disclosure and Time off Work for Depression: Findings from a Seven Country European Study on Depression in the Workplace.
 PLOS One.
 2014 DOI: 10.1371/journal.pone.0091053 http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0091053

-The HR Leadership Forum’s advisory group is chaired by Bill Wilkerson, Executive Chair of Mental Health International.
-John Duncan, former Group Head of HR at Royal Mail and an experienced HR practitioner is Vice-Chair.
-The advisory group comprises senior human resource (HR) and corporate health leaders from some of the largest businesses in Europe.
+The Business Leadership Forum’s advisory group is chaired by Bill Wilkerson, Executive Chair of Mental Health International.
+Shaun Davis, Group Director of Safety, Health, Wellbeing & Sustainability, Royal Mail Group Ltd. The advisory group comprises senior business leaders from some of the largest organisations in Europe.

 The International Labour Organization (www.ilo.org) is also represented on the Forum’s Advisory Group

-Target Depression in the Workplace is sponsored, but not owned by H. Lundbeck A/S. Target Depression in the Workplace is owned by Mental Health International.
+Target the Impact of Depression in the Workplace is sponsored, but not owned by H. Lundbeck A/S. Target the Impact of Depression in the Workplace is owned by Mental Health International.

 “Mental health is the dominant workplace health issue of our time.
 Work can either be beneficial or harmful to mental health and employers can make a major contribution to the wellbeing of society by their actions.”
 Dr Paul Litchfield BT Group Chief Medical Officer and Director Wellbeing, Inclusion, Safety & Health